 An imbalanced landscape

-With International Women’s Day 2019 upon us, we took some time out to take stock of our business, industry and country as a whole, to look at how we can champion this year’s campaign of #BalanceForBetter.
+With International Women’s Day 2020 upon us, we took some time out to take stock of our business, industry and country as a whole.

-In the week that reports showed Yorkshire as the third worst county in the UK for gender equality in employment, it’s a fitting time to look at how we’re performing, and how things can be improved around us.
+With Leeds set to become the UK’s first ‘Women Friendly’ city, it’s a fitting time to look at how we’re performing, and how things can be improved around us.

 The insurance industry as a whole also trails in representation of women in senior roles, with women representing only 27% of executive teams and 39% of management roles as reported by the Association of British Insurers.